shruti1421/Blog-App/README.md

 ## Features to be added:
-- User can like and comment on every post
+- Like and comment feature.
 - Can upload images in his post.
+- Search feature

 P.S This project is not finished yet so, if anyone wants to add or improve some features feel free to open a pull request.